jairsjunior/kafka-ims/README.md

 - kafka-ims-java: AuthenticateCallbackHandler implementations used at Kafka broker and by Java Clients to handle IMS Authentication using OAUTHBEREAR implementation of SASL.
 - kafka-ims-rest: RestResourceExtension and AuthenticateCallbackHandler implementations that handle the Bearer token sent on HTTP call.
 REST Proxy then connects to secure broker using OAUTHBEREAR implementation of SASL.
 - kafka-ims-sample: Sample Producer/Consumer Java Clients using the above plugins.
+- docker: Build a Containerized Development Environment to test the plugins.

 ## Building the jar files